Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Monomial anti-automorphisms on associative cyclic algebras from monomial isomorphisms of degree one

-We will see that the existence of $F_0$-linear anti-automorphisms of $(K/F,\sigma,a)$ that extend $\tau$ and map $t$ to $\alpha t$ for some suitable invertible $\alpha\in K^\times$, so are \emph{monomial of degree one}, depends on a norm condition being satisfied.
+We will see that the existence of $F_0$-linear anti-automorphisms of $(K/F,\sigma,a)$ that extend $\tau$ and map $t$ to $\alpha t$, so are \emph{monomial of degree one}, or map $t$ to $\alpha t^k$, so are \emph{monomial of degree $k$} for some suitable invertible $\alpha\in K^\times$, depends on a norm condition being satisfied.